OpenSourceEconomics/respy/doc/source/software_engineering.rst

 * **property testing**

-    We hit the program with random requests and test valid return.
-For example, we estimate the same model specification using the parallel and scalar implementations.
-The results need to be identical.
-By maintaining an ``f2py`` interface we test core functionality between our Python and Fortran implementations.
-We upgraded the codes by the original authors and can compare the results of the ``respy`` package with their for a restricted set of estimation requests.
+    We hit the program with model parameterizations and estimation requests to test for valid returns.
+Among many other tests, we estimate the same model specification using the parallel and scalar implementations as both results need to be identical.
+Also, we maintain a an ``f2py`` interface to ensure that core functions of our Python and Fortran implementation return the same results.
+Finally, we even upgraded the codes by the original authors and can compare the results of the ``respy`` package with their implementation for a restricted set of estimation requests that are valid for both programs.

 * **regression testing**